 Actemra / RoActemra (Tocilizumab) Description

 Actemra was the first humanized interleukin-6 (IL-6) receptor antagonist approved by the U.S. FDA for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have used one or more disease-modifying antirheumatic drugs (DMARDs), such as methotrexate (MTX).
 Actemra/RoActemra is approved in 116 countries.
 The FDA approved Actemra in 2010.

 The extensive Actemra RA IV clinical development program included five Phase III clinical studies and enrolled more than 4,000 people with RA in 41 countries.
 Actemra / RoActemra is approved in 116 countries for the treatment of RA.
 In addition, RoActemra EMEA/H/C/000955 was approved in Europe in 2009.

 Additionally, to further support U.S. COVID-19 response efforts, Genentech announced it would provide 10,000 vials of Actemra to the U.S. Strategic National Stockpile for potential future use at the direction of the U.S. Department of Health and Human Services.

 Actemra / RoActemra (Tocilizumab) Indication

 Actemra is currently approved for indications in rheumatoid arthritis, giant cell arteritis, polyarticular juvenile idiopathic arthritis, systemic juvenile idiopathic arthritis, and cytokine release syndrome.
 Actemra® (tocilizumab) 400 mg/20 mL vial for intravenous use.

 Actemra is also in clinical studies to assess if Actemra is an effective treatment for adults with severe COVID-19 disease.
-In some patients with COVID-19, however, the immune response runs amok, overexpressing IL-6 and generating a “cytokine storm,” which can lead to potentially life-threatening damage to lungs and other organs.
+However, in some patients with COVID-19, the immune response runs amok, overexpressing IL-6 and generating a “cytokine storm,” which can lead to potentially life-threatening damage to lungs and other organs.